fac/tom_queue/README.md

 ### Deferred jobs

-Some jobs are have to be run at some point in the future.
+Some jobs have to be run at some point in the future.
 To separate the jobs that should be run immediately from the "deferred" jobs TomQueue has a separate deferred queue and a **separate process** to manage these jobs.

 When the job is published to the queue `TomQueue::QueueManager` decides whether it should be published to one of the priority queues or to the deferred queue.